Table of Contents

 - Personalization: Users can easily manage their profiles and preferences.

-- Security: Django safely handles personal and sensitive user data with built-in security features.
+- Security: Django securely manages personal and sensitive user data using built-in security features.

 Getting Started with Django Software